FAQ: What is an e-bike? How does it work? How do I ride it?

 An e-bike is a bicycle with electric motor to help you along.
 You ride it much like you ride a normal bicycle, but with less effort.
 Electric bikes come in many styles, from commuter bikes to full-suspension mountain bikes and everything in between.
 Our focus is on urban and cargo bikes, used for commuting, transport, or pleasure.
 To that end, we stock bikes that have a focus on quality, are beautiful to look at, and will last a long time.

 An e-bike motor works by automatically switching on the (quiet) motor when you pedal.
-There are two different types of motor: motors that are in the crank and motors that are in your rear hub.
-Both types have their pros and cons - but in recent years Mid drive systems have proven to generally be the better option.
+There are two different types of motor: motors that are in the frame between the pedals (mid drive) and motors that are in your rear hub (hub drive).
+Both types have their pros and cons - but in recent years mid drive systems have proven to generally be the better option.
 Below you can read a brief comparison of the two, but for a more in depth comparison read the FAQ on this topic here.

 All of our e-bikes allow you to adjust how much power you want, or to switch off the power altogether and ride it like a non-electric bike.
 Below you can find a video where we walk through the basics of how to use our most popular bike, the Moustache Xroad.
 Even if you own a different bike than this one, many of these points are universal for all ebikes, so have a look to find out more!